SyndicateClu/TMQBFFL/Constitution.md

 ### Rookie Draft Order

-- The draft order for the rookie draft will be determined based on MAX PF(Potential Points) from the previous regular season
+- The 2021 draft order for the rookie draft will be determined based on MAX PF(Potential Points) from the previous regular season
   - MAX PF only currently visible in Sleeper mobile applications
     - League > Standings > View Details

+- Starting in 2023 the draft order will be as follows
+  - Playoff teams draft order will be set by playoff results.
+(Picks 5-10)
+  - MAX PF will be used to set the order for non playoff teams.
+(Picks 1-4)

 ### Rookie Draft Settings